First-order phase transition between superconductivity and charge/spin-density wave as the reason of their coexistence in organic metals: The model: driving parameters of phase transition to density wave

 The anion ordering can be controlled by the cooling rate near $T_ \text{AO}=24$~K. In rapidly cooled (quenched) samples the anions remain disordered, and the DW is not suppressed, while SC does not appear.
 The slowly cooled (relaxed) samples have $\Delta _ \text{AO}\approx 14$~meV \cite{Alemany2014,Aizawa2018}, which destroys the SDW and leads to a homogeneous superconductivity.
 Hence, the cooling rate in (TMTSF)$_{2}$ClO$_{4}$ enables to reveal a rich phase diagram even at ambient pressure, where DW phase is favored for strong disorders (rapid cooling), SC and DW coexist at intermediate, and a uniform SC sets in for weak disorders (slow cooling).
 The phase diagram in (TMTSF)$_{2}$ClO$_{4}$ is qualitatively similar to that in (TMTSF)$_{2}$PF$_{6}$ with the replacement of pressure by anion ordering, as illustrated in Fig. \ref{FigPhDiaClO4}.

-An external magnetic field $B$ via the Zeeman splitting energy $\Delta_ \text{Z}=\mu_B g B$ shifts in opposite directions the FS for different spin projections, which damps CDW but not SDW.
-The magnetic field also affects the orbital electron motion, which leads to the beautiful effect of field-induced spin-density wave \cite{Ishiguro1998, AndreiLebed2008-04-23}, to the quantized nesting and the complicated phase diagram.
-However, if the magnetic field is directed along the conducting layers, its orbital effect is weak, and the new dispersion is given by This results to the same antinesting term (\ref{epAO}) as for AO, with the replacement $\Delta_ \text{AO} \to \Delta_ \text{Z}$.
+An external magnetic field $B$ via the Zeeman splitting energy $\Delta_ \text{Z}=\mu_\text{B} g B$ shifts in opposite directions the FS for different spin projections, which damps CDW but not SDW.
+The magnetic field also affects the orbital electron motion, which leads to the beautiful effect of field- induced spin-density wave \cite{Ishiguro1998, AndreiLebed2008-04-23}, to the quantized nesting and the complicated phase diagram.
+However, if the magnetic field is directed along the conducting layers, its orbital effect is weak, and the new dispersion is given by

+This results to the same antinesting term (\ref{epAO}) as for AO, with the replacement $\Delta_ \text{AO} \to \Delta_ \text{Z}$.
 The CDW phase diagram in a magnetic field acting only by the Zeeman splitting is already quite interesting and complicated \cite{Grigoriev2005}.